stefanuebe/vaadin-fullcalendar/README.md

 If you want to use the FC Scheduler, please have a look at this addon: https://vaadin.com/directory/component/full-calendar-4-scheduler-web-component

-## Building with V14
+## Build problems / JS (client side) errors with V14
+It might be, that the transitive dependencies are not resolved correctly.

+If you are using Spring Boot please add the `@EnableVaadin` annotation to your application class.
+Add the package `org.vaadin.stefan` plus your root package as parameters.
+This should enable Spring to analyze all npm dependencies at runtime.
+Other CDI version should work the same.

-Currently there seems to be a bug when resolving transitive dependencies in NPM.
-Please make sure, that you add also the goal `build-frontend` to the vaadin maven plugin.
-This will resolve transitive npm dependencies at build time.
+If you are not using Spring, but have similiar issues try to add also the goal `build-frontend` to the vaadin maven plugin.
+This should resolve transitive npm dependencies at build time.

 For instance:
 ```